2003 Hengyang fire: Collapse

-After three hours, the fire was brought under control at around 8 am and firefighters started to be rotated out to have breakfast, but at 8:33 a.m., Block 2 and 3 (the east and west wings, about two-fifths of the building) of the residential towers collapsed without warning, trapping 21 firefighters under the debris.
+After three hours, the fire, was brought under control at around 8 am to the ground floor and firefighters started to be rotated out to have breakfast, but at 8:33 a.m., Block 3 and 4 (the east and west wings, about two-fifths of the building) of the residential towers collapsed without warning, trapping 21 firefighters under the debris.

 It was captured on camera by one of the journalists, who was injured by in the collapse.

 Recovery

 The search for the buried firefighters began immediately, with the first casualty was removed at 9 am and the last casualty, Nie Xueming was finally dug out after two days.
 Both normal police and armed police participated in the search, aided by loaders, excavators and cranes.
 To aid recovery, a 30 metre long, two storey building was demolished to provide easier access to the collapse.
 After over 70 hours, the recovery process was terminated, with one body was declared missing.
 The first few bodies removed were only lightly damaged, as they were not deeply buried.
 However, the last eight were much deeper, and due to the fire, their bodies were unrecognisable when they were recovered.

 The fire was eventually extinguished by around 130 firefighters and another 50 specialist firefighters.